-However, you should never let anxiety get in the way of achieving our goals.
-Otherwise, our life is just a never-ending run from fear.
+However, you should never let the anxiety get in the way of achieving your personal goals.
+Otherwise, your life will become a never-ending run from fear!

 But even if you fail – does that mean you should stop trying?

-If that was true, you wouldn’t be reading this blog because I would still be lying on my bed and thinking about my miserable life.
+If I ever answered “yes” to that question, you would never be reading this blog (I would still be lying on my bed and thinking about my miserable life.)

-Set your goals, work on those plans, be courageous and even if you’re scared – do it scared!
+So set your goals, work on those plans, be courageous, and even if you’re scared – do it scared!

-- Always remember to keep your goals realistic and specific – this will then make it easier for you to break them down into smaller steps.
+This will make it easier for you to break big personal goals down into smaller steps.

-- The smaller the goal, the easier it is, the less anxiety you have.
+- The smaller the goal, the easier it is, the less anxiety you’ll have.

 - Stay positive.
-You may fail in accomplishing a simple goal today, but tomorrow is another opportunity to try again.
+You may fail to finish a task today, but tomorrow is another opportunity to try again.

-Last, but certainly not the least – never let failure, fear or anxiety stop you from achieving your goals.
+Last, but certainly not the least – never let failure, fear, or anxiety stop you from achieving your personal goals!

 Life is too short to be afraid of your own dreams.